 Each star near a massive black hole traces out a complicated orbit under the combined influence of all other stars and the black hole itself.
 Due to the cumulative effect of encounters with other stars the orbits gradually diffuse.
 If a star wanders too close to the black hole it is violently ripped apart by the black hole’s tidal field – a tidal disruption event (TDE) (Rees 1988).
 About half of the debris of tidal disruption eventually falls back and accretes onto the black hole.
 This accretion powers a flare, which is a definitive sign of the presence of an otherwise quiescent supermassive black hole and a powerful diagnostic of its properties.

 Ongoing and future transient surveys and future radio surveys are predicted to discover 10–100 such events per year (van Velzen et al. 2011).
+ZTF as of 2021 had amassed a set of over two dozen TDEs.
 Depending on the black hole mass, these events are expected to last for a few days to a few months.
 Imaging with TMT’s IRIS would precisely establish the position of the source.
 Optical spectroscopic follow-up observations provide diagnostics which help elucidate the demography of massive black holes in the local Universe.
 Data should be taken in the rise, peak, and decay phases with frequent cadence.
 Each of these phases of a TDE contains vital information about the disruption, and can be used to constrain the properties of the host black hole and the object that was disrupted.

 The modeling of tidal disruption will also be significantly improved once a large sample of TDEs has been collected.
 Tidal disruptions offer a unique opportunity to study a single black hole under a set of conditions that change over a range of timescales.
 Tidal disruption events offer the firmest hope of studying the evolution of their accretion disks for a wide range of mass accretion rates and feeding timescales.
 For a disruption with a well-resolved light curve, models permit a significant reduction of the number of potential combinations of star and black hole properties, enabling a better characterization of the massive black hole and the dense stellar clusters that surround them.
 The TMT will allow the detection and study of TDEs up to much higher redshifts than previously possible.
 Because of the “negative” K-correction (TDEs emitting primarily in the restframe UV with a characteristic 105 K black body) TDEs will be visible by TMT to redshifts of 6 or larger, enabling constraints on SMBH properties and evolution over a vast range of cosmic time.